This article is part of a larger series on Accounting Software.

 Pilot Bookkeeping: Working With Your Bookkeeper

-When you sign up for Pilot, you will be assigned a dedicated bookkeeping expert who will serve as your point of contact.
-They will walk you through how to integrate your existing processes and software with QuickBooks.
+When you sign up for Pilot, you’ll be assigned a dedicated bookkeeping expert who’ll serve as your point of contact.
+They’ll walk you through how to integrate your existing processes and software with QuickBooks.
 If you have any questions, you can speak with your account manager through the QuickBooks portal or by email at no additional cost.

 To get started, Pilot has three requirements to deliver the most accurate books for your business: